jmw686-appdev/ruby-scripts/README.md

 rails play_scissors
 ```

-outputs "We played rock!", select a random move for the computer, and output the outcome; something like
+outputs "We played scissors!", select a random move for the computer, and output the outcome; something like

 ```
-"We played rock."
+"We played scissors."
-"The computer chose scissors."
+"The computer chose paper."
 "We won!"
 ```